ezrpg-legacy/ezRPG-1.2.x/README.md

 =====

-##Notes about 1.2.1.9
+##Notes about 1.2.1.10
-####Pushed Oct 23 2016
+####Pushed Nov 17 2016
 ```

-- Update System has a Proof Of Concept working now
+- Numerous changes to remove legacy clutter for the new refactoring
--- a zip containing the root directory of all changed files should be used as the update package
+-- Removed the Settings DB and transitioned to the new centralized config
--- /sql/ should be the folder that contains the .sql files for any db changes needed
+-- Removed the DEFINES as we transitioned to the configs as well
--- sql files should go x.x.x.x-x.x.x.x.sql (1.2.1.7-1.2.1.9.sql for ex)
+-- Tested from installation to login/register on Windows with WAMP successfull

 ```
 =====